3HDM with softly broken $\Delta(54)$ and $\Sigma(36)$: -symmetric 3HDM

 \subsection{Softly broken potential}

 The discrete symmetry groups $\Delta(54)$ and $\Sigma(36)$ lead to a very strict phenomenology.
 The predictions made by these models can readily be in conflict with experiment (see e.g. \cite{Kalinowski:2021lvw}).
-It is therefore relevant to consider soft breaking parameters (SBPs).
-In the case of 3HDM one can add up to 6 parameters.
+It is therefore relevant to consider soft breaking parameters.
+In the case of 3HDM one can add up to 9 free parameters.
 SBPs are quadratic terms that are not invariant under the actions of the group.
 These parameters are usually considered to be parametrically small.

 The goal of this work is to study how these soft breaking terms change the structural properties of the scalar sector of these 3HDM.
-We added to the potential the following soft breaking matrix:
+As a simple example, we have added to the potential the following soft breaking matrix:

+where we choose, without loss of generality, one of the diagonal SBPs, which as we will see, changes the VEV alignment.

 We now start by examining what happens to the VEV alignment (1,1,1).
 Any of the diagonal SBPs will not preserve the VEV alignment \cite{deMedeirosVarzielas:2021zqs}.
-Taking e.g. the $m_{22}$ term, the VEV will have the following form:
+Taking e.g. the $m_{22}^2$ term, the VEV will have the following form:

+The evolution of $v$ and $u$ as a function of $m_{22}^2$ is shown in Figure \ref{fig: uv Sigma36}.
+The parameter $m_{22}^2$ was considered to be small compared to $m^2$.

-For the parameter space where (1,1,1) is a minima both $v$ and $u$ are positive real numbers and if $m_{22}>0$, then $u>v$.
-The masses of the physical fields were computed with the respective eigenvectors, in the basis of eq.(\ref{eq: Delta 54-generators}).
+For the parameter space where (1,1,1) is a minima both $v$ and $u$ are positive real numbers and if $m_{22}^2>0$, then $u>v$.
+The masses of the physical fields were computed with the respective eigenvectors, in the basis of eq.(\ref{eq: Sigma36-generators}).
 The masses of the scalar fields are:

-It is simple to verify that by setting $m_{22} = 0$ and $u = v$, one obtains the masses in the exact case eq.(\ref{eq: Sigma 36-masses}).
+It is simple to verify that by setting $m_{22}^2 = 0$ and $u = v$, one obtains the masses in the exact case eq.(\ref{Sigma 36-masses BC}).

 The value of the potential at the VEV is given by: